nadflop/LMS-Technical-Assesment/README.md

 + Controls the logic of s_tready signal generation

 ### Steps to simulate the design: ####
-1. Compile the verilog files
+1. Compile the verilog files: 'vlog *.sv'
-'vlog *.sv'
-2. Open modelsim
+2. Open modelsim: vsim
-			vsim
-3. Run the simulation command to create a simulation environment vsim -voptargs=+acc work.tb_msg_parser
+3. Run the simulation command to create a simulation environment: vsim -voptargs=+acc work.tb_msg_parser
-4. Add the waveform using .do file do wave.do
+4. Add the waveform using .do file: do wave.do
-5. Run the simulation
+5. Run the simulation: run -all
-			run -all

 If you made any changes and would like to simulate it again: vlog *.sv; restart -f; run -all;